markraley/versioned-polymorphic-buffers/README.md

 generating "rel1/./cpp/src/vp_poker.cc" 1 1
 parse succeeded, type count is: 6
 ```
 Examples 1, 2 and 3 demonstrate language interoperability with the stack and draw programs from 3 different languages which depend on the vpc generated sources.
-The script run_r1.sh stacks a deck with a few cards from each different program language implemented and removes them with the other implementation.
+The script run_r1.sh stacks a deck with a few cards from each different program language implemented and removes them with the other implementations.
+The vrange is 1-1 in all example output, which means the lowest and highest supported versions are 1 and 1 respectively.

 ```
 $ ./run_r1.sh